 Merrill is a tiny city located in the state of Oregon.
 With a population of 834 people and just one neighborhood, Merrill is the 194th largest community in Oregon.

 Merrill is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Merrill is a city of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Merrill who work in management occupations (19.50%), office and administrative support (13.00%), and farm management occupations (10.53%).
+Overall, Merrill is a city of managers, sales and office workers, and professionals.
+There are especially a lot of people living in Merrill who work in management occupations (16.49%), sales jobs (11.52%), and healthcare (7.85%).

 As is often the case in a small city, Merrill doesn't have a public transportation system that people use for their commute.

 Merrill is an extremely ethnically-diverse city.
 The people who call Merrill home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Merrill, accounting for 55.25% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Merrill residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Merrill include Irish, German, English, Jamaican, and Dutch.
+Merrill also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 45.99% of the city’s residents.
+Important ancestries of people in Merrill include Irish, German, English, Scandinavian, and Swedish.

 The most common language spoken in Merrill is English.
 Other important languages spoken here include Spanish and Italian.